 - To provide a networking forum for Child Forensic Interviewers

 Individuals interested in participating in the Mentoring and Consultation Groups must complete an application.
 All applications will be reviewed by a panel of experienced Forensic Interviewers to determine if the applicant meets specific criteria for participation in the groups.
-Four Mentoring and Consultation Groups, with up to 10 participants in each group, will be created.
+Two Mentoring and Consultation Groups, with up to 10 participants in each group, will be created.

 - Completed a nationally-recognized Forensic Interview protocol training